 Where: Arley Hall and Gardens, Arley, Northwich, CW9 6NA (London Virgin trains to Stockport, change for Northwich rail)

 The vibe: Massive festival for kids ages 13 and under, focused on quality family time and imaginative play.
-Theme for 2017 is Princesses and Dragons, with glamping and camping available for the first time!
+Glamping and camping available, plus for the first time a SPA with creche facility!

 What’s on: Live acts, circus, kiddie discos, workshops, bump, breastfeeding and baby-friendly areas, Tumble Tots, woodland play, crazy golf, caving, Sylvanian Families, literally too many activities to mention!

-Don’t miss: Sam Sam Bubbleman, Justin Fletcher, Andy Day, Rajasthan Superstars, Cirque du Hilarious, Katy Ashworth, Moth Wings and much more!
+Don’t miss: Sam Sam Bubbleman, Justin Fletcher, Andy Day, Big Fish Little Fish, Max and Harvey, Kidz Bop and many more!

 Where: Cheltenham Racecourse, GL50 4SH (National Rail from Paddington to Cheltenham Spa)